Irving Place Capital: Spin-out and expansion (2008-2015)

-2015-Present
+Recent developments (2015-present)

 Since the closing of the new fund, Irving Place Capital has purchased three additional portfolio companies - Ohio Transmission Corporation, a technical distributor of industrial products and provider of related services, Dynojet Research, a manufacturer of aftermarket performance-enhancing parts and accessories as well as diagnostic equipment for powersports vehicles, and Coker Tire, a manufacturer of vintage-style tires for collector automobiles.
 In addition, it has made several add-on acquisitions to its portfolio companies, including add-on acquisitions for Alpha Packaging, Ohio Transmission, Pet Supplies Plus, and Universal Hospital Services.

 The firm has also exited several portfolio companies during this period.
-In March 2017, the firm sold its investment in Cabi Holdings, a direct seller of women's apparel in the United States, Canada and the United Kingdom to Sentinel Capital Partners.
+In March 2017, the firm sold its investment in Cabi Holdings, a direct seller of women's apparel in the United States, Canada and the United Kingdom, to Sentinel Capital Partners.
 In March 2017, it announced its sale of National Surgical Hospitals to Surgery Partners, a transaction which closed in August of that year.
 In May 2017, it agreed to sell Chromalox, a thermal technology company, to Spirax-Sarco Engineering plc, a transaction which closed in July of that year.

+In 2019, Irving Place Capital co-managing partner Philip M. Carpenter III led a spin-out from the firm to establish Radial Equity Partners, now independently focused on middle-market industrial investments.

+In September 2021, Irving Place Capital signed a definitive agreement to sell Alpha Packaging to Pretium Packaging, backed by Clearlake Capital Group.